The Coronavirus mortgage rules which gave mortgage payment breaks have now all ended.

 You may also be able to complain to the Financial Ombudsman if your lender doesn’t give you appropriate support.
 Your debt adviser will be able to discuss if you have a good case and explain how to do this.

-Repossessions possible from June, but don’t panic
+Repossessions can happen but don’t panic

 Your lender should not repossess your home if you have only missed payments during the payment holidays… not unless you “unreasonably refuse to engage” with your lender about how to repay these.

 But if you had arrears before, or you now can’t resume making the normal mortgage payments, arrears will be increasing and then mortgage repossessions are possible.

 This means you have to take your mortgage problems seriously, but it is not a reason to panic:

 - most lenders will be slow to think about repossession if you are talking to them;

 - the FCA says lenders should not repossess the property unless all other reasonable attempts to resolve the position have failed.

 - Mortgage payment breaks are now ending and mortgage repossessions can restart from June.